 “Worry does not empty tomorrow of its sorrow, it empties today of its strength.” – Dutch writer Corrie Ten Boom, whose family helped nearly 800 Jews escape the Holocaust.

-Type 6s value safety, above all else.
+Enneagram 6s value safety above all else.
 Realize that you cannot predict and prevent every negative outcome.
 It is humanly impossible and only drains you of your energy and joy.
 Instead of constantly worrying about your family’s future, practice gratitude for previous successes, and focus on finding contentment in the current moment with your children.

 7. Show your kids how to choose courage.